LimJY03/SyntaxComparison/02. Inputs and Outputs/README.md

 Therefore we can use `%[^\n]s` as the FS to read an entire line.
 The buffer size will normally be the size of the string by using `sizeof(yourString)`.

-C++ also supports reading multiple inputs in one line.
+`C` also supports reading multiple inputs in one line.
 The values can be declared, for example `(%d %d, x, y)` will read 2 integer values seperated by a space and assign it into `x` and `y` respectively.

 > ### Useful Links
 >